Central Coast Council's Floodplain Risk Management program identified the Wallarah Creek catchment as prone to flooding across the following suburbs:

 During periods of heavy rainfall, the capacity of the stormwater system can be exceeded, resulting in overland or 'flash' flooding across homes and streets.
 There is also potential for water to overtop the banks of the creeks and inundate the adjoining floodplain.
 Flooding has been experienced across the catchment on a number of occasions in the past including in 2007 and more recently in 2020.

-Inundation from elevated water levels in Budgewoi Lake is not assessed as part of this study as this flooding mechanism was previously addressed as part of the Tuggerah Lakes Floodplain Risk Management Study and Plan (WMAwater, 2014).
-This study is concerned only with flooding from the local catchment draining into Budgewoi Lake.
+Inundation from elevated water levels in Budgewoi Lake was not assessed as part of this study as this flooding mechanism was previously addressed as part of the Tuggerah Lakes Floodplain Risk Management Study and Plan (WMAwater, 2014).
+This study only concerned flooding from the local catchment draining into Budgewoi Lake.

 Your questions answered!